Theft Offenses in Florida

 Grand theft in an amount over $100,000, a scheme to defraud in that amount or more, and other types of theft or embezzlement can be a first-degree felony which can carry up to 30 years in state prison.

-If you been arrested for any offense involving theft it is important to contact an experienced Clearwater theft crimes attorney to discuss your case.
-If you have been suspected or accused of any theft offense including employee theft or embezzlement or a scheme to defraud contact a theft crimes attorney to discuss what actions you should take prior to being contacted by law enforcement.
+If you been arrested for any offense involving theft, fraud, embezzlement, or a scheme to take property it is important to contact an experienced Clearwater theft crimes attorney to discuss your case.
+If you have been suspected or accused of any theft offense including employee theft or embezzlement or a scheme to defraud contact us before you talk to the police to discuss what actions you should take prior to being questioned or contacted by law enforcement.
+Trying to out talk the authorities seldom works.
+We have handled many cases before an arrest where our advice and help led directly to someone not being charged..
 Larry Sandefer is experienced in theft crimes defenses and options.

 When experience counts, count on experience !